lingliw/panTool/padocTool/input/includes/intro-to-azure.md

 - Recurring application actions: As an example, a service may periodically get data from twitter and gather the data into a regular feed.
 - Daily maintenance: Log processing or pruning, performing backups and other intermittently schedule tasks.
 - Tasks that run at night.
-- Web applications tasks like daily pruning of logs, performing backups, and other maintenance tasks.
+- Web Sites tasks like daily pruning of logs, performing backups, and other maintenance tasks.
 An administrator may choose to backup her database at 1AM every day for the next 9 months, for example.

 The Scheduler API allows you to create, update, delete, view, and manage job collections and scheduled jobs programmatically.